DhruvGupta21/Trading-Strategy-using-Options-Data/README.md

 ## 🙏 Acknowledgments

 - Inspired by a research paper from Stanford University on stock returns vs option chain data.
-- Developed as part of **Kriti 2024** under **Kameng Hostel**.